 Partners: Multiple universities & non-profits.

 Although Canada has a federal law that aims to protect species at risk, thousands of species continue to decline.
 Even when species do ‘recover’ by the legal definition, the concept of ‘recovery’ is not usually properly conceptualized and these species may continue to be vulnerable.
 Experts in the ecology, biology, law, and policy of species at risk joined together to propose a more effective species at risk law for the province of British Columbia that relies on scientific evidence, accountability, and an inclusive approach.
 Find out more at the Scientists 4 Species page.

 Funder: Yellowstone to Yukon Conservation Initiative

 Improving the scientific basis of impact assessment laws in Canada

-Partners: University of Calgary (Dr. Jennifer Winter), Yellowstone to Yukon Conservation Initiative (Dr. Aerin Jacob), and others.
+Partners: University of Calgary (Dr. Jennifer Winter), Yellowstone to Yukon Conservation Initiative (Dr. Aerin Jacob), Northern Confluence Initiative (Nikki Skuce), and others.

 Impact assessment is a process by which proposed major projects, policies, and programs are evaluated for their potential environmental, social, and health impacts before they are approved.
 In Canada, these laws have been hotly debated, and many argue that these laws do not sufficiently take into account risks to the environment and communities.

 Parties across the social spectrum agree on one thing: that impact assessment laws should be based on strong science.
 When Canada was developing the Impact Assessment Act (2019), a consortium of experts joined together to make recommendations and testify to Parliament and Senate (see the full timeline from Dr. Aerin Jacob), and published a paper proposing principles for strong science in impact assessment law.